 The quaint, historic town of St Marys is located on the Thames River, southwest of the town of Stratford, where the river cascades over a series of limestone ledges and provided the power needed to run the first mills.

-The first settlers arrived in the 1840’s, having been attracted to this area by the natural resources, including the local limestone, which had been found close to the surface in the surrounding areas and could be quarried for building materials.
+The first settlers arrived in the 1840’s, having been attracted to this area by the natural resources, such as the local limestone, which had been found close to the surface in the surrounding areas, and which could be easily quarried for building materials.

 In the late 19th century the town prospered and expanded, and new churches and businesses were built.